Right to Work States: Everything You Need to Know

-"Exclusive representation" is the sole privilege of unions to represent workers under federal law; empowering union officials in collective bargaining and representation of all workers in a company’s or other bargaining unit.
+"Exclusive representation" is the sole privilege of unions to represent workers under federal law; empowering union officials in collective bargaining and representation of all workers in a company’s or other bargaining units.
 Where ‘Right-to-Work’ laws do not apply, "compulsory union representation" is possible.
-States allowing for compulsory union representation, say proponents of ‘Right-to-Work’ legislation, deprive workers of their rights.
+States allowing for compulsory union representation, say, proponents of ‘Right-to-Work’ legislation, deprive workers of their rights.
 The right to bargain independently, suggests these advocates of ‘Right to Work’ policies, is, in fact, a fundamental constitutional right.
-Union officials demanding exclusive representation of all workers in a jurisdiction, may exceed their bargaining rights, forcing employees of certain industries to pay dues for representation they do not want.
+Union officials demanding exclusive representation of all workers in a jurisdiction may exceed their bargaining rights, forcing employees of certain industries to pay dues for representation they do not want.

 What Rights do Employees in Non-Right to Work States Have?

 There are specific employment rights not addressed by federal ‘Right-to-Work’ legislation.
 In some states, it has been established that the precedent of U.S. Supreme Court rulings applies to workplace rules to unionization.
 Employees can elect to join a union, and union members can resign union membership.
-Non-members are only obliged to pay for proportionate agent fees for amortized by bargaining costs.
+Non-members are only obliged to pay proportionate agent fees for amortized by bargaining costs.
 Non-members may not be obliged to pay fees where those dues have not been articulated by the union.
-Workers with religious beliefs preventing membership and payment of union dues, have rights to protection under law.
+Workers with religious beliefs preventing membership and payment of union dues, have rights to protection under the law.

 What Effect Does a Right to Work Law Have on a State’s Standard of Living?

 The National Right to Work Committee reports that ‘Right-to-Work’ states have a better standard of living than those not incorporating this aspect of federal legislation.
 Families in ‘Right-to-Work’ states have higher after-tax income and spending capacity than do their counterparts in states not recognizing the same rules.
-Economic vitality reflects the benefit of ‘Right-to-Work’ states, according to Department of Labor statistics, reporting higher growth in the manufacturing and the nonagricultural sectors, with lower unemployment rates and fewer strikes due to union disagreements.
+Economic vitality reflects the benefit of ‘Right-to-Work’ states, according to the Department of Labor statistics, reporting higher growth in the manufacturing and the nonagricultural sectors, with lower unemployment rates and fewer strikes due to union disagreements.

 Who is Covered Under 'Right-to-Work' Laws?"

-‘Right to work’ rules vary by state, and cover employees of private employers.
+‘Right to work’ rules vary by state and cover employees of private employers.
 Exempted are most federal employees, and airline and railroad industry workers.

 Where can I Expect to Encounter ‘Right-to-Work’ Laws in the Workplace?